 California’s Proposition 65 – Formally Known As The California Safe Drinking Water And Toxic Enforcement Act

-Has been around since 1986, and it is still critically important when it comes to warning labels for products sold in California.
-The original intent of this legislature was to call attention to substances that could potentially cause birth defects, cancer, or reproductive issues.
+Proposition 65 has been around since 1986, and it is still critically important when it comes to warning labels for products sold in California.
+The original intent of this law was to call attention to substances that could potentially cause birth defects, cancer, or reproductive issues.
 As this California law is meant to protect its citizens, it requires a high level of precaution from companies under its jurisdiction.

-The original OEHHA Proposition 65 found a generic warning with limited details to be sufficient.
-The new terms in Proposition 65 provide a detailed explanation of the updated and more explicit safe harbor warning that must now be included on labels.
+The original Proposition 65 regulations found a generic warning with limited details to be sufficient.
+The 2016 amendments, effective August 30, 2018, established a more detailed and explicit safe harbor warning format.

-Where the original requirements did not demand specific verbiage, the update mandates “can expose you to” instead of “contains.”
-The label must now also call out at least one of the toxic chemicals in the warning.
-To help educate consumers so they can better understand any risks associated with these products, the label is to include a link to the OEHHA Proposition 65 website, www.P65Warnings.ca.gov.
-Here consumers will find more information about the potential health effects that are mentioned on the label.
+Where the original requirements did not demand specific verbiage, the update mandated “can expose you to” instead of “contains.”
+The full-length (long-form) warning must call out at least one of the listed chemicals by name.
+To help educate consumers so they can better understand any risks associated with these products, the label must include a link to the OEHHA Proposition 65 website, www.P65Warnings.ca.gov, where consumers can find more information about the potential health effects mentioned on the label.

-The goal of the recent updates was to make clear that the responsibility of proper labeling lies with the manufacturer.
-It is now the manufacturer’s required duty to ensure that products are clearly labeled in a way that alerts buyers to the chemical contents and their risks.
-Those who ignore these more stringent labeling laws could find themselves in significant legal and financial trouble.
+The goal of these updates is to make warnings more meaningful for consumers and to make clear that the responsibility for proper labeling lies with the manufacturer.
+It is the manufacturer’s required duty to ensure that products are clearly labeled in a way that alerts buyers to the chemical contents and their risks.
+Because Proposition 65 is enforced not only by the state but also by private plaintiffs — who have made an industry of identifying non-compliant labels — those who ignore these labeling laws can find themselves in significant legal and financial trouble.

 An Industry Leader and Proven Partner

-Tailored Label Products is well versed in the updates to Regulation 65 and, true to our long-upheld, rigorous quality standards, our customers can rest assured that our labels are 100% compliant with the new system requirements.
+Tailored Label Products is well versed in the updates to Proposition 65 and, true to our long-upheld, rigorous quality standards, our customers can rest assured that our labels are 100% compliant with the current requirements.

-While the recent changes to Proposition 65 may seem like a burden, their intent is simply to ensure the safety of everyone, including consumers and those involved with chemical handling throughout the manufacturing process.
+While the evolving requirements of Proposition 65 may seem like a burden, their intent is simply to ensure the safety of everyone, including consumers and those involved with chemical handling throughout the manufacturing process.
 Tailored Label Products has always prioritized user safety and continues to maintain strict regulatory compliance.

 As an experienced industry leader and proven partner, Tailored Label Products has achieved ISO 9001:2015 and IATF 16949:2016 certifications and guarantees the quality of our work.